 to change control values without adversely affecting overshoots, undershoots, or settling times.

 The research can help protect marine ecosystems by

 as oil spills, and can help with industrial and military applications that call for remotely operated or autonomous marine vehicles.
 Here are the vehicles used in the Grand Isle field work:

 From left to right, they are VIMS Fetch 3.5,

 the YSI Ecomapper (a commercial vehicle), ASV-Victoria, ROV-Beta, and

 enlarged photo of the vehicles.
 Here is a

-crude oil concentration map that was generated by the project:
+crude oil concentration map that was generated by the projects:

-Here are some publications that were sponsored in part by our project.
+Here are publications that were sponsored in part by our projects.
 The people whose names are

 The preceding works were sponsored in part by the US National Science Foundation